Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

 \section{Methodology}

-Inspired by the concept of causal relationships in ecology, as illustrated in Figure~\ref{fig:rabbit}, the population dynamics of rabbits influence the abundance of grass—for instance, a higher rabbit population leads to reduced grass availability.
-Similarly, we observe causal relationships in the web traffic patterns of different web services, as depicted in Figure~\ref{fig:services_causality}.
-For example, real-world data from Google Trends indicates that an increase in web traffic for Netflix corresponds to a decrease in traffic for the office software Outlook.

-To leverage the latent causality between services for traffic prediction, we extend the ecology CCM theory by integrating into a neural module, referred to as CCMPlus (CCM+).
-As illustrated in Figure~\ref{fig:model}, the CCMPlus module leverages causal relationships among web services to generate the CCMPlus representation~(Section~\ref{sec:ccmplus_module}).
-This representation is then concatenated with the representation produced by the Backbone Time Series Model~(Section~\ref{sec:backbone_ts_model}), to enhance the accuracy of web service traffic time series prediction.
-Finally, we introduce the optimization process in section~\ref{sec:optimize}.
+Inspired by the concept of causal relationships in ecology, for example, the population dynamics of rabbits influence the abundance of grass, we analogically observe causal relationships in the web traffic patterns of different web services.
+As depicted in Figure~\ref{fig:services_causality}, real-world data from Google Trends indicates that an increase in web traffic for Netflix corresponds to a decrease in traffic for the office software Outlook.
+To leverage the latent causality between services for traffic prediction, we extend the CCM theory by integrating it into a neural network module, referred to as CCMPlus (CCM+).
+It leverages causal relationships among web services to generate the CCMPlus representation~(Section~\ref{sec:ccmplus_module}).
+This representation is used to enhance the representation produced by the Backbone Time Series Model~(Section~\ref{sec:backbone_ts_model}), boosting the accuracy of web service traffic time series prediction.
+Finally, we introduce the optimization process in Section~\ref{sec:optimize}.